 Test results for these viruses can mean you have:

 Hepatitis A. Normal results are negative, meaning you don't have the IgM antibody in your blood.
 The antibody shows up 3 to 4 weeks after you are exposed to the virus.
 The antibody peaks about a month after symptoms appear, and typically can't be detected 3 to 4 months after symptoms begin.
 If your test results are positive, it doesn't necessarily mean you have a current infection.
 It may mean you had an infection in the past or it's a false-positive.

 Hepatitis B. Normal results are negative, meaning you don't have the HBsAg antigen in your blood.
-It's usually found if you have either acute or chronic infection.
+The HBsAgis usually found if you have either acute or chronic infection.
 It usually shows up 2 to 6 weeks after you are exposed to the virus.
 The antigen peaks shortly before or after symptoms begin, and typically can't be detected 1 to 3 months after it peaks.

 Hepatitis C. Normal results are negative, meaning you don't have the IgG antibody in your blood.
 The antibody may peak 6 to 12 months after you are exposed to the virus.

 Having a blood test with a needle carries some risks.
 These include bleeding, infection, bruising, and feeling lightheaded.
 When the needle pricks your arm or hand, you may feel a slight sting or pain.
 Afterward, the site may be sore.

 A past infection with hepatitis A can give a false-positive result.
 This means it shows you have a current infection even though you do not.

 You don't need to prepare for this test.
 But talk with your healthcare provider about your risk factors for hepatitis infection.
-In addition, be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.